smiles724/InstructMol/README.md

 InstructMol currently supports Python 3.7.
 We rely on [PyTorch](https://pytorch.org/) (1.10.0) and [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/) (2.2.0) to execute the code.
 Notably, please do not install MoleculeACE by `pip install MoleculeACE`, because we make necessary modifications on its original implementation.
-Please follow the instruction below to install the necessary environment.
+Please follow the instructions below to install the necessary environment.

 ```markdown
 pip install torch    # we use torch 1.10.0 & cu113